(Last updated on August 5, 2024.)

 Measure Direction

-A score can be drawn in either horizontal or vertical direction.
+A score can be drawn in either horizontal or vertical directions.
 Select Horizontal or Vertical.
 In Vertical direction, Texts are rotated 90 degrees clockwise, and Lyrics are rotated 90 degrees clockwise if Rotate 90º (English,..) is checked.
-On the other hand, if Vertical Writing (Japanese, ..) is checked, lyrics characters are layout vertically.
+On the other hand, if Vertical Writing (Japanese, ..) is checked, lyrics characters are laid out vertically.

-A text (other than lyrics) beginning with “.” is also layout vertically.
+A text (other than lyrics) beginning with “.” is also laid out in vertical writing.

-In recent versions, such text’s directions can be specified in JapoScore: otions are horizontal, vertical, vertical writing, and default.
+(Text’s directions can be specified in JapoScore as well: otions are horizontal, vertical, vertical writing, and default.)

 Measure Style and Part Width